nachocaru/xaprb.com/content/blog/2006-05-23-how-to-use-linuxs-proc-config-feature.md

 <pre>zcat /proc/config.gz &gt; somefile</pre>

-One place I&#8217;ve found this helpful is when building a kernel on a system I don&#8217;t know well.
+One place I've found this helpful is when building a kernel on a system I don't know well.
 I can boot a live CD, for example the Gentoo live CD, and steal its configuration as a starting point.
-This doesn&#8217;t always work perfectly, but it&#8217;s easier than starting from scratch, in my opinion.
+This doesn't always work perfectly, but it's easier than starting from scratch, in my opinion.

 By the way, in this and all articles on this blog, I draw a distinction between Linux and the operating system.
 Linux is a kernel, not an operating system.
 GNU utilities constitute the rest of the operating system, which is why I use the term GNU/Linux when referring to the operating system as a whole.